gkaguirrelab/gkaModelEye/README.md

 </p>

 These routines implement a ray-traced model eye in MATLAB.
-The software is designed specifically to support calculation of the:
+The software calculates:
 - appearance of the entrance pupil in the image plane for a rotated eye
 - location of the glint in an image from a light source for a rotated eye
 - location of retinal landmarks (fovea, optic disc)